 Most modern vaporizers use conduction to heat whatever is put inside them.
 This is because it generally allows for more precise temperature control.
 The intensity of the heat waves can be increased or decreased with a touch of a button, and the resulting change is nearly instantaneous.
-Popular vaporizers like the Volcano use the conduction method.
+Popular vaporizers like the Volcano use the convection heating.

-The other advantage of using conduction is that it helps to avoid combustion.
-The point of using a vaporizer rather than a cigarette, joint or other fire-based method of enjoying herbs, waxes and liquids is that it does not combust the product.
-Combustion creates toxins that cause emphysema, cancer and other health problems.
+The other advantage of convection is that it helps to avoid combustion.
+The point of using a vaporizer rather than a cigarette, joint or another fire-based method of enjoying herbs, waxes and liquids is that it does not combust the product.
+Combustion creates toxins that cause emphysema, cancer, and other health problems.
 Vaporization creates no discernable toxins from the material being used.

 In most vaporizers the heating element is separated from the herb or wax chamber.
 This ensures that the chamber is not burnt or melted and that the vaporization is achieved by very controlled means.
 The device lasts longer because the heating element does not touch anything else, and the herbs or waxes or whatever is being used last longer because they are being heated indirectly.

 If you were to use a convection method in a vaporizer, there is often a chance that the materials would burn and that combustion would be achieved.
-That is why conduction is used so much more often.
-But that does not mean that convection does not have its place in vaporization.
+That is why convection is used so much more often.
+But that does not mean that conduction does not have its place in vaporization.

 Convection in Vaporizers

-Now convection was the primary means of vaporization in the early days of vaporizers.
+Now conduction was the primary means of vaporization in the early days of vaporizers.
 But it was inconsistent in the way it vaporized, and it often led to combustion of the materials.
-But advances in technology have allowed for greater precision and control with convection methods.
-Now vaporizers like the Magic Flight Box are able to use convection to successfully create vaporization.
+But advances in technology have allowed for greater precision and control with conduction methods.
+Now vaporizers like the Magic Flight Box are able to use conduction to successfully create vaporization.

 The downside to using this method though, even in modern devices that control the heat perfectly, is that the screen and surrounding vaporizer need to be cleaned often.
 Many times the material to be vaporized will melt onto the screen or other convection item and not vaporize off completely.
 Regular cleaning is required to keep the vapor from smelling unpleasant and to keep the device working properly.